-- legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules. - b.
-There has been no evidence of harm to consumers or third parties and there is now a lower risk of repetition. - c.
-The firm has assisted the SRA throughout the investigation, admitted the breaches and has shown remorse for its actions. - d.
-The firm did not financially benefit from the misconduct. - The firm recognises that it failed in its basic duties regarding statutory money laundering regulations and regulatory compliance, as identified during our inspection. - 4.2 Rule 4.1 of the SRA Regulatory and Disciplinary Procedure Rules states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
-There is nothing within this Agreement which conflicts with what is stated in Rule 4.1 and on that basis a financial penalty is appropriate. - 4.3 In deciding the level of the financial penalty reference is made to The SRA's Approach to Setting an Appropriate Financial Penalty.
+- e.
+The firm recognises that it failed in its basic duties regarding statutory money laundering regulations and regulatory compliance, as identified during our inspection. - 4.5 Rule 4.1 of the SRA Regulatory and Disciplinary Procedure Rules states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
+There is nothing within this Agreement which conflicts with what is stated in Rule 4.1 and on that basis a financial penalty is appropriate. - 4.6 In deciding the level of the financial penalty reference is made to The SRA's Approach to Setting an Appropriate Financial Penalty (first issued in August 2013 and updated in July 2022).
 Following the three-step fining process, the SRA has determined the following: - a. the nature of the misconduct was low/medium because the conduct was reckless.
 There was a failure on the part of the firm to comply with statutory obligations, as imposed by statutory money laundering regulations, and a failure to comply with the SRA's rules that were in force at the time.
-The Guidance gives this level of impact a score of one. - b.
-We consider that the impact of the misconduct was medium because there was a failure to have in place a compliant practice-wide risk assessment and compliant policies, controls and procedures, as obliged by statutory legislation.
+The Guidance gives this level of impact a score of one. - b. we consider that the impact of the misconduct was medium because there was a failure to have in place a compliant practice-wide risk assessment and compliant policies, controls and procedures, as obliged by statutory legislation.
 The Guidance gives this level of impact a score of four.